carbon-language/carbon-lang/docs/project/principles/README.md

 principle can help acheive consistency across those multiple designs.

-Note that these principles seek to establish both the approaches the project wants to pursue as well as those we want to exclude.
+Note that these principles seek to establish both the approaches the project wants to pursue, as well as those we want to exclude.